Bulk and turbulent gas motions in the interacting galaxy cluster Abell 3395 South observed with XRISM: Abstract

 \section{Abstract}

 We investigate the gas motions in the core region of the Abell~3395 South subcluster (A3395S) using high-resolution X-ray spectroscopy with XRISM/Resolve.
 By analyzing the Fe~XXV He$\alpha$ emission line, we directly measure the line-of-sight bulk and turbulent velocities of the intracluster medium.
-We find that the one-dimensional turbulent velocity is low, at the level of $124\pm21~{\rm km\,s^{-1}}$, while a significant line-of-sight bulk velocity of $263\pm23~{\rm km\,s^{-1}}$ is detected.
+We find that the one-dimensional turbulent velocity is $124\pm21~{\rm km\,s^{-1}}$, corresponding to a subsonic Mach number of $0.19\pm0.03$, while a finite line-of-sight bulk velocity of $263\pm23~{\rm km\,s^{-1}}$ is detected.
 The coexistence of low turbulence and finite bulk motion suggests that A3395S has not yet reached a dynamically relaxed state.
-These results are consistent with the non-detection of a radio halo in A3395S, implying that turbulent particle reacceleration is currently inefficient in the cluster core.
+These results are consistent with the non-detection of a radio halo in A3395S, suggesting that turbulent particle reacceleration is currently inefficient in the cluster core.
 This study demonstrates that high-resolution X-ray spectroscopy with XRISM provides a powerful means to directly constrain intracluster medium dynamics in merging galaxy clusters, and it provides a reference for future comparative studies of A3395N and A3391 within the same large-scale structure.